Aggad (Battle Arena)

 The Aggad :

-It was a huge open rectangular space, with 3 meter wide walls surrounding it.
-This space would have have been parallel to, and abutting to the back portion of the Bhadra.
-The Royals would watch the sports from the wooden verandas of the Bhadra, while the common folk would enjoy it from the 3 meter wide walls that encircled the arena.
+Aggad was a huge open rectangular space with wide walls surrounding it.
+This arena was parallel to and adjacent to the back portion of the Bhadra.
+The Royals would watch the sports from the wooden verandas of the Bhadra, while the common folk enjoyed the spectacle from the walls encircling the arena.
+The venue hosted a variety of blood sports involving humans, bulls, rhinos, elephants, and birds such as bulbul and roosters.
+Among these, the most dangerous event was perhaps the “Nukki Kushti,” where human opponents fought wearing metal claws.

 Unfortunately nothing of this 700 years old piece of heritage remains today, to remind one, of atmosphere buzzing with energy and tension surrounding the glorious fights.